 We consider the readiness of the sector to support DekaBank to be Very High, given the bank's key service function for the sector and its 100% ownership by the sector's savings banks.
-Cross-sector support continues to provide two notches of rating uplift from the baa2 BCA to DekaBank's senior debt, deposit and subordinated instrument ratings, leading to an a3 Adjusted BCA.
+Cross-sector support continues to provide two notches of rating uplift from the baa2 BCA, leading to an a3 Adjusted BCA.